mpv-player/mpv/DOCS/man/vf.rst

     ``reversal-bug=<yes|no>``
         :no:  Use the API as it was interpreted by older Mesa drivers.
-While this interpretation was more obvious and inuitive, it was apparently wrong, and not shared by Intel driver developers.
+While this interpretation was more obvious and intuitive, it was apparently wrong, and not shared by Intel driver developers.
         :yes: Use Intel interpretation of surface forward and backwards references (default).
 This is what Intel drivers and newer Mesa